isc-projects/kea/doc/sphinx/man/kea-admin.8.rst

       Alternatively, it can be used as a diagnostic tool, so it provides a portable form of the lease data.

+   ``lease-upload``
+      Uploads leases from a CSV (comma-separated values) text file to a MySQL or a PostgreSQL lease database.
+The CSV file needs to be in memfile format.

    ``stats-recount``
       Recounts lease statistics for a MySQL or PostgreSQL database.